Roche acquires DNA sequencing firm for up to $350 million

 Under the deal announced on Monday, Genia's shareholders will receive $125 million in cash and up to $225 million in contingent payments depending on certain milestones, Roche said in a statement.

-"The company has managed with this acquisition to put its foot in the door of the so-called next generation sequencing," they wrote in a note, adding the smaller scale and lower costs should lead to a broader usage of the new technology than previously envisaged.
+The world's largest maker of cancer drugs said earlier this year it was interested in buying technologies to strengthen its diagnostics unit.
+"The acquisition of Genia is a further step for Roche to introduce a potentially disruptive technology to the market," Roland Diggelmann, chief operating Officer of Roche Diagnostics, said in the statement.

-Other sequencing platforms also rely on expensive optical sensors, but Genia uses cheap electronic semiconductors, the same as those used in cell phones and computers, to measure changes in electrical currents and identify DNA sequences.
+While other sequencing platforms rely on expensive optical sensors, Genia uses cheap electronic semiconductors, the same as those used in cell phones and computers, to measure changes in electrical currents and identify DNA sequences.

-Zabrowski said Roche was still on the lookout for external partnering opportunities in sequencing as well as developing its offering in-house.
+Roche said the technology was expected to reduce the price of sequencing while increasing speed and sensitivity.

 In 2012, Roche abandoned an attempt to buy gene-sequencing company Illumina for $6.7 billion after the U.S. firm's shareholders held out for a higher price.

-Roche shares were up 1.9 percent at 1443 GMT, outperforming a slightly firmer European healthcare index, helped also by positive drug data released at a big cancer conference in the U.S. over the weekend.
+Roche shares were up 1.9 percent at 0748 GMT (3.48 a.m.
+EDT), versus a just slightly higher European healthcare index, helped by positive drug data released at a big cancer conference in the U.S. over the weekend.